jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     - question: Are the costs of this type of anesthesia very high?
       answer: "<p>They undoubtedly add to the account and raise the final amount of the bill.
-The occupation and use of a truly designed and equipped infrastructure for this purpose, the intervention of an Anesthesiologist with its auxiliary staff and the transfer of dental equipments and materials necessary to meet the therapeutic objective, are variables that will always have a considerable economic impact.</p>\n"
+The occupation and use of a truly designed and equipped infrastructure for this purpose, the intervention of an Anesthesiologist with his auxiliary staff and the transfer of dental equipments and materials necessary to meet the therapeutic objective, are variables that will always have a considerable economic impact.</p>\n"